factcast/factcast/factcast-site/documentation/content/factus/optimistic-locking.md

 // ...
 ```

-In order to implement the usecase above (enforcing unique usernames), what we can do is basically:
+In order to implement the use case above (enforcing unique usernames), what we can do is basically:

 ```java
   UserNames names = factus.fetch(UserNames.class);